intersystems-community/Reports-widgets-documentation/README.md

 Thanks to this function, when the chart displays the next group by MonthYear, the value of the desired parameter is displayed.

 So functions are in Show Values, MonthYear is in Category.
-Only the last 12 months are taken into MonthYear using the Select Bottom N function.
+Only the last 12 months are taken into MonthYear using the Select Bottom N function, and current month skipped by Skip First option.

 ### Total Members All Time
-Total Members All Time shows the number of all members of the community at the current moment
+_Total Members All Time shows the number of all members of the community at the current moment_

 Pie chart where functions are in Show Values, MonthYear is in Category, but from MonthYear the bottom 1 is selected to show the sum of members for the last month.